Prajaktap60/newforb/README.md

 1. Data Collection- Car sales data related to Norway was collected in structured format (CSV/Excel).
 2. Data Cleaning & Preparation
-o Removed duplicates
+  Removed duplicates
-o Handled missing values
+  Handled missing values

-o Standardized brand and model names o Created calculated columns for revenue
+  Standardized brand and model names
-3. Data Modeling
+  Created calculated columns for revenue
-o Established relationships between tables (Brand, Model, Sales, Date) o Created necessary measures using DAX
+4. Data Modeling-Established relationships between tables (Brand, Model, Sales, Date).Created necessary measures using DAX
-4. Data Analysis
+5. Data Analysis
-o Aggregated sales and revenue by brand and model o Computed market share and top-performing models
+  Aggregated sales and revenue by brand and model Computed market share and top-performing models
-5. Visualization- Created interactive visuals such as bar charts, pie charts, KPI cards, and line charts
+6. Visualization- Created interactive visuals such as bar charts, pie charts, KPI cards, and line charts

-7. Implementation (Power BI Dashboard-1)
+8. Implementation (Power BI Dashboard-1)
 The following insights were implemented in the Power BI dashboard:
 1. Units Sold for Each Car Brand
 • Displayed using KPI cards and aggregated visuals